myck-prog/mediack/README.md

 - searching functionality
 - play youtube video right on the website
 - view channel info just like youtube
-- static thumbnail that works!
+- scrollable thumbnail that works!
 - responsive design in all platform
 - [more!](https://mediack.netlify.app/)